johnemmanuelbond/loggers.larders/content/Locations/Harport/Guild Quarter.md

 - Lodging: The Toad's Goblet 5sp
 - Recreation: Watchhouse, Morning Stars HQ, The New Haven, Ferrimen's Wharf
 - Shopping: Basically anything you can ask for, make it up on the spot:
+	- Peacocks and Parrots Boutique
+		- Georgia Magnolia (witch of the wastes-y)
-	- The Pickled Peacock
+	- The Earnest Goose Tailor
+		- Swavli Surehand (nice dwarf, M65)
+		- Ernie Pink (lil grumpy, halgling M71)
 	- Frame Set and Match
-	- The Earnest Goose
 	- The Brass Screen
 	- Uppercuts
+		- Piper Ironbreath (matter-of-fact, dwarf F131)
+		- Olli, Bolli, Trolli, and Pez -> sons

 #### The New Haven
 | Ship                  | Destination      | Departure |